A $\phi$-Competitive Algorithm for Scheduling Packets with Deadlines: Competitive Analysis

-Replacing $u$ by $j$ in the plan can also trigger changes in $\varADV$ and $\calF$ (which are necessary to maintain the invariants).
-We divide the argument into two parts: (i) first we show that if $u\in\ADV^\sigma$ then we can remove it from $\varADV$, preserving the invariants and not decreasing the potential, and then (ii) assuming that $u\notin \varADV$, we analyze the effect of the remaining changes.
-Let $\ADV^\mathrm{(i)}$ denote the adversary intermediate timetable, after the change in (i) and before the change in (ii), where we let $\ADV^\mathrm{(i)} = \ADV^\sigma$ if $u\notin \ADV^\sigma$, that is when change~(i) does not apply.
-We adopt the same notation for sets $\calF$ and $\varbackupplan$.
+Replacing $u$ by $s$ in $\varplanP$ can also trigger changes in $\varADV$ and $\varbackupplan$.
+We describe these changes in two parts: \begin{description} \item{(i)} First, we show that if $u\in\ADV$, then we can remove $u$ from $\varADV$, preserving the invariants and not decreasing the potential. \item{(ii)} Then, assuming that $u\notin \varADV$, we describe and analyze the remaining changes. \end{description} Let $\ADV_\mathrm{(i)}$ denote the intermediate adversary stash, after the change in (i) and before the change in (ii), where we let $\ADV_\mathrm{(i)} = \ADV$ if $u\notin \ADV$, that is when change~(i) does not apply.
+We adopt the same notation for snapshots of set $\varbackupplan$.